Excise Tax is a tax on items/goods/products imported that are considered consumables. This tax is charged on the following items:

 There are no Excise Tax on exported goods.

-Registered importers and manufacturers must complete and submit an accurate monthly Excise Tax return to the GRA no later than fifteen (15) days after the end of each month.
+Registered importers and manufacturers must complete and submit an accurate monthly Excise Tax return to any of the GRA locations or at P.O.
+Box 10406

 A refund of Excise Tax may be made if. –